-, 3.
-Click Create Blue orint icon.
+J 3.
+Click Create Blueprint icon.

+↔ Setup a new blueprint on Test Pod

 1 DEFINE 2 PREVIEW & VALIDATE

 General Information

 Blueprint name

+s

-Import YAML \times
+Import YAML $\times$

 Select a YAML file to import your Blueprint

 - 4. Enter a unique Blueprint Name - 5.
-Browse the setup_data.yaml created beforehand and click Next.
-On this page, a YAML editor is integrated on UI to make changes in setup_data. yaml. - 6.
-Once setup_data.yaml is finalized, click Offline Validation.
-Based on the setup_data.yaml, the management node validation, software validation and hardware validation are done. - 7.
-If offline validation is successful, click Save to save the setup_data.yaml.
+Browse the setup\data.yaml created beforehand and click Next.
+On this page, a YAML editor is integrated on UI to make changes in setup\data. yaml. - 6.
+Once setup\data.yaml is finalized, click Offline Validation.
+Based on the setup\data.yaml, the management node validation, software validation and hardware validation are done. - 7.
+If offline validation is successful, click Save to save the setup\data.yaml.
 You will be redirected to the Blueprint Management page. - 8.
 If offline validation fails, click Cancel to redirect to Blueprint Management page.
-Follow from Step 1, after modifying setup_data.yaml - 9.
+Follow from Step 1, after modifying setup\data.yaml - 9.
 Once the blueprint is Active, click Install Setup icon to begin Cisco VIM deployment on the registered pod.